 After the 38-cell stage, micromeres no longer undergo spiral cleavage but rather progressively follow a bilateral symmetry.
 They rapidly divide and initiate their epibolic movement toward the vegetal pole, thus covering macromeres.
 This movement of micromeres results in the final equatorial position of trochoblasts, thus forming the prototroch.
-At the vegetal pole, cells arising from the cleavage of the 4d micromere submerge beneath the large cells produced by the 2d micromere and start to form the mesodermal bands (4d122 and 4d222 lines the dorsal rim of the blastopore); gastrulation is thus initiated.
-In Platynereis, this process shows amphistome mode, meaning that the blastopore gives rise to both the mouth and the anus (Figure 13.4c) (Steinmetz et al. 2007).
+At the vegetal pole, cells arising from the cleavage of 4d micromere submerge beneath the large cells produced by the 2d micromere and start to form the mesodermal bands (4d and 4d lines the dorsal rim of the blastopore), gastrulation is thus initiated.
+In Platynereis, this process shows the amphistome mode, meaning that the blastopore gives rise to both the mouth and the anus (Figure 13.4c)

+(Steinmetz et al. 2007).
 During this massive rearrangement of embryonic cells, the D-quadrant plays a key role, especially in the formation of trunk tissues.
-Indeed, the 4D blastomere participates in midgut anlage, and the 2d offspring forms the somatic plate and the entire trunk ectoderm (i.e. epidermis and nervous system).
-The 4d lineage provides the full trunk mesoderm, including the four quiescent putative primordial germ cells (i.e. 1mL, 1mr, 2mL and 2mr resulting from two asymmetric divisions of M-daughter cells) but also the cells composing the growth zone where new segments are added after the larval stage (Fischer and Arendt 2013; Ozpolat et al. 2017).
+Indeed, the 4D blastomere participates in midgut anlage, the 2d offspring forms the somatic plate and the entire trunk ectoderm (i.e. epidermis and nervous system) while the 4d lineage provides the full trunk mesoderm, including the four quiescent putative primordial germ cells (i.e. 1ml, 1mr, 2ml and 2mr resulting from two asymmetric divisions of M-daughter cells) but also the cells composing the growth zone where new segments are added after the larval stage (Fischer and Arendt 2013; Ozpolat et al. 2017).
 During gastrulation and later on, the presence of four lipid droplets appears as a good readout of the proper development of the embryo.
-After the gastrulation stage, the embryo, often called the protrochophore larva (13-24 hpf), despite the persisting jelly, is slowly rotating within the jelly thanks to the prototroch (Figure 13.4c).
-It develops an apical tuft (apical ciliated organ), and the stomodeal field (i.e. the mouth anlage) starts to develop too.
-At around 17 hpf, the first serotonergic neuron differentiates at the posterior extremity of the protrochophore larvae (Starunov et al. 2017).
+After the gastrulation stage, the embryo, often called the protochophore larva (13-24hpf) despite the persisting jelly, is slowly rotating within the jelly thanks to the protoroch (Figure 13.4c).
+It develops an apical tuft (apical ciliated organ) and the stomodeal field (i.e. the mouth anlage) starts to develop.
+At around 17 hpf, the first serotonergic neuron differentiates at the posterior extremity of the protochophore larvae (Starunov et al. 2017).